BrunoPosa/Hive-school-projects/cpp/cpp_tempbackup.md

 Apparently the system/compiler might have different char types: signed or unsigned, and their min/max are not guaranteed to be the same across implementations.

+-Apparently it is bad practice to use underscores or double underscores as start to variable names, as they are reserved by the standard for global use, e.g. libraries, and can therefore cause hard-to-debug bugs. (*_vptr was one variable for a lookup table IIRC)

+-Data serialization is the process of converting an object into a stream of bytes to more easily save or transmit it.
+The reverse process—constructing a data structure or object from a series of bytes—is deserialization

+-reinterpret_cast lets you treat some memory as a different type, even if it makes no logical sense.
+-uintptr_t is An integer big enough to hold a pointer safely